 Distance: 4000 kilometres on the coast.

-Season: Same as with the East Coast, best to go in mid-season, (April-June or September-October)
+Best seasons: Same as with the East Coast, best to go in mid-season, (April-June or September-October)

-Where to sleep: Free camp sites are easy to find on the West Coast, you won’t have any problems finding places to spend the night, for free or at minimal cost.
+Where to sleep?
+Free camp sites are easy to find on the West Coast, you won’t have any problems finding places to spend the night, for free or at minimal cost.

 Perth to Broome